Have Questions?

 225-683-3874

-Feliciana Ctr for Addictive Disorders is committed to helping any person with an alcohol or drug abuse issue in Ethel and its surrounding areas find full recovery.
+Feliciana Ctr for Addictive Disorders is committed to helping any person with an alcohol or drug abuse issue in Ethel, LA. and its surrounding areas find full recovery.
 It offers several programs - such as inpatient detox centers, short term drug rehab programs, intensive outpatient treatment, inpatient rehabs, long term treatment centers and others - in line with its belief of the addiction care and rehab methods that are effective in recovery.
 This substance abuse treatment center also believes that clients require individual care to be able to maintain their sobriety.

 As such, Feliciana Ctr for Addictive Disorders specializes in cognitive/behavior therapy, relapse prevention, matrix model, couple/family therapy, dual diagnosis drug rehab, brief intervention approach and more.
 Similarly, it accepts clients who are clients referred from the court/judicial system, housing services, transgender or (LGBT) clients, veterans, active duty military, suicide prevention services, and others.
 This addiction treatment program uses treatment methods that can help patients to achieve sobriety from the substances abused in the past.